giuliafrascaria/ebpf-filter-reduce/install.md

 sudo cp -r include/ /usr/src/linux-headers-`uname -r`/ sudo cp -r arch/x86/include/ /usr/src/linux-headers-`uname -r`/arch/x86/
 ```

-the bpf code is in ebpf-experiments/57, if all goes as expected the script ./make-testbuild.sh should work, changing the path to /libbpf/src/ according to your path
+the bpf code is in ebpf-experiments/57, if all goes as expected the script ./make-testbuild.sh should work
 the compiled files are in /compiled. the bug happens in ./override_exec and is benchmarked in ./iter.sh